it-all/stripe-subscriptions/README.md

 # A Simple Landing Page for Stripe Subscriptions
 This uses an array of your [Stripe](https://stripe.com) subscription plans to generate the HTML and JavaScript necessary to redirect your site visitors to the Stripe checkout upon plan selection.
+It also receives and displays success, cancellation, and error messages.

 ## Usage
 Copy .env.example to .env